 It’s too late for me to do what I love.
 How are you going to fix that?

 In truth, if your gifts and talents weren’t nurtured or your creative muscles were never flexed when you were younger, you can’t know what might have been.
 However, you can start new inspired projects any time in your life.
 It is never too late.
 The sooner you start the more you will accomplish.

 I feel exhausted, empty … how do I keep going?

 Right here, right now … the work is to identify qualities that you believe you would have gained from your ‘lost love’ … to bring those qualities into your life right now.

-I feel overwhelmed by success “gurus” – how can I keep up with them?
+I am overwhelmed by success “gurus” – how do I keep up with them?

 It may be that ‘high achievement’ teachings are a step too far to begin with.
 Much of the advice in seminars, books and self help groups is completely sensible and sound, however, the work to be done first is the work of coming back to yourself.